birandror/react-native-redux-flow/README.md

 10. import the component to your App.js file and use it

 Greate you are on the right track.
-You should now see "Hello World" on your screen.
+Try running `react-native run-ios` You should now see "Hello World" on your screen.

 11. It's time to create your first action. in {domain}/actions.js use this boler plate: